RockRobotic/copc-lib/README.md

 - \[x\] JavaScript bindings (not planned, see below)
 - \[ \] Conda and pip packages
 - \[ \] Spatial querying for nodes (given spatial coordinates, retrieve the appropriate Entry object)

+## Note

+This version of copc-lib is pinned to a draft version of COPC respective of the state at [COPC.io](https://github.com/copcio/copcio.github.io/tree/a6e8654f65db7c7d438ebea90993bd7a8d59091a).

 ## Helpful Links